 Popular U.S. travel destinations like New York City, Las Vegas, Los Angeles, San Francisco, and Chicago grace bucket lists around the world.
 But if you want to discover the “real America,” you need to look beyond its biggest cities.

 Venturing to the heart of the USA, you’ll see why it’s one of the world’s most-coveted places to visit.
 The United States is a continent unto its own, and it’s as diverse as any on earth.
 On a USA road trip, you’ll whisk past rugged coastlines, primeval redwood forests, towering mountains, and gaping desert canyons.
 You’ll visit one-of-a-kind cities like electric Las Vegas, French-tinged New Orleans, and leafy Seattle.
 And, in between all of it, you’ll always feel welcome—whether you’re traveling from close or from far.

 Ready to plan your USA vacation?
 Get started with this United States Travel Guide, including where to go, when to visit, and how to get around.

 Where to go in the United States

 Established in 1630 by Puritans, Boston is one of the most historic cities in the United States and a must-see for travelers.
 Boston’s past interweaves into its present.
-The New England city is a unique blend of old & new, making it a fantastic destination for history buffs and culture loves alike.
+The New England city is a unique blend of old & new, making it a fantastic destination for history buffs and culture lovers alike.

 The Freedom Trail is the best way to take in all the city’s history at once.
 Several stops along the way highlight key moments in Boston’s history and their importance to the USA as a whole.
 It’s a fantastic way to start your discovery of one of America’s most fascinating cities.